hydephp/develop/docs/getting-started/quickstart.md

 # Quickstart Guide

 ## Installing HydePHP using Composer

 The recommended method of installing Hyde is using Composer.

 ```bash
 // torchlight! {"lineNumbers": false}
 composer create-project hyde/hyde --stability=dev
 ```

 ### Requirements
-> These requirements are for your local development environment.

-Hyde is based on [Laravel 9](https://laravel.com/docs/9.x/releases) which requires a minimum PHP version of 8.0.
+Hyde is based on [Laravel 10](https://laravel.com/docs/10.x/releases) which requires a minimum PHP version of 8.1.
 You should also have [Composer](https://getcomposer.org/) installed.

 To use some features like [compiling your own assets](managing-assets)